-The report seeks approval of a revised strategy and action plan for procurement to cover the next four years.
+6.1 The Procurement Strategy covers the next four years.
 Whilst the strategy maintains a focus on value for money in procurement decisions, it also sets out the importance of the Council's procurement to the local economy and an ambition to maximise expenditure with local organisations, enhance community wealth building and seek increased social value from spending decisions.